Azure/iotedge-lorawan-starterkit/Docs/devguide.md

 The code is organized into three sections:

-- **LoRaEngine** - a .NET Standard 2.0 solution with the following folders:
+- **LoRaEngine** - a .NET Standard 2.1 solution with the following folders:
   - **modules** - Azure IoT Edge modules.
   - **LoraKeysManagerFacade** - An Azure function handling device provisioning (e.g. LoRa network join, OTAA) with Azure IoT Hub as persistence layer.
   - **LoRaDevTools** - library for dev tools (git submodule)
 - **Arduino** - Examples and references for LoRa Arduino based devices.
 - **Template** - Contain code useful for the "deploy to Azure button"
+- **Tools** - Contains tools that support the LoRaWan Gateway project
+  - **Cli-LoRa-Device-Provisioning** - .NET Core 2.1 Command Line tool that allows to list, query, verify, insert, edit, update and delete LoRa leaf device configurations into IoT Hub
 - **Samples** - Contains sample decoders
 - **Docs** - Additional modules, pictures and documentations